mirage335/freecad-converter/README.md

 # Usage

+From a directory with CAD models to convert...

 ./_freecad-converter

+Keep in mind this will *recusively* convert all CAD models found under this directory.

 As usual, ubiquitous_bash features may be used to install 'shortcuts' to ~/bin , install/test dependencies, etc.
 ./ubiquitous_bash.sh _test